 Once you’ve narrowed your buying groups, pick incentives tailored to the group.
-ConversionXL offers a few starter ideas like offering free shipping to first-time buyers, or coupons to get them in the door.
+CXL offers a few starter ideas like offering free shipping to first-time buyers, or coupons to get them in the door.

 This list is a good start, but automation can run this process much more efficiently than any marketer can manually.

 One savvy SaaS offering this kind of “behavior targeting” is Fanplayr.
 For example, by segmenting Seattle Coffee Gear’s products and visitors into three groups — high margin, low margin, and “all others” — the company was able to create discount offers of varying value that only display when prospects visited specific product pages.